amanrai31/Tools-Tech/Docker/README.md

 ### Docker containers & commands related to containers

 - `docker run -it ubuntu` => Here ubuntu is an image.
-It creates and run a container of Ubuntu image.
+It creates(new) and run a container of Ubuntu image.
 If image is not present locally then docker will download it from DOCKER-HUB and create/run container.
 Now, suppose you created 2 containers of Ubuntu => Both containers are isolated just like we have 2 VM having Ubuntu OS.

 - `docker ps` => check running containers. `docker ps -a` => Checks all running containers.
 Here ps is `process status`.
 (We can use `docker container ls` instead)